ARM-software/psa-api/doc/crypto/overview/functionality.rst

 *   Asymmetric signature.
 See :secref:`sign`.
 *   Two-way key agreement (also known as key establishment).
 See :secref:`key-agreement`.

 For asymmetric encryption and signature, the API provides *single-part* functions.
-For key agreement, the API provides a single-part function and an additional input method for a key derivation operation.
+For key agreement, the API provides single-part functions and an additional input method for a key derivation operation.

 Randomness and key generation